 Ensure the complete adoption of the global training tool with 100,000 people trained through the global offer course.

-Reinforce training and employee awareness in privacy and cybersecurity with a new course.
+Strengthen the training and awareness of employees in terms of privacy and cybersecurity with a new course.

-Extending Dialogando all the markets in which Telefónica is present.
+Extend Dialogando to all markets in which Telefónica is present.

 We are aware of the local and global impact of our activity on society.
 Responsibility throughout the supply chain is each day a more relevant issue.
 Both to eliminate reputational and economic risks and to improve customer satisfaction, to promote traceability, innovation and circular economy.
 It is our responsibility to foster a social and environmental commitment among all our suppliers with efficiency, transparency and guaranteeing equal opportunities.

-At Telefónica we are aware of the impact associated with the supply chain due to our volume of purchases and the high local component: more than 26,063 million euros per year and more than 12,847 suppliers awarded.
+At Telefónica we are aware of the impact associated with the supply chain due to our volume of purchases and the high local component: 25,031 million euros per year and more than 10,982 suppliers awarded.
 Hence we put sustainability at the center of efficient production, internal culture, risk management and engagement with suppliers.

 In addition, we reinforced our annual audit plan by joining the Joint Audit Cooperation (JAC) sector initiative, of which we are part of 13 telecom operators worldwide.